carolinecolijn/ClustersCOVID19/portion_presympt_revised.md

 ## Pre-symptomatic transmission

+# Without covariance - we no longer report this is in the paper

 The mean of (incubation time - serial interval) is the difference in means if the two are sampled independently.
 While this is a big assumption, we don't know the covariance.

 Mean differences in Tianjin: 8.89 - 4.31 = 4.58.